 - 4-5 cups fresh rhubarb

 How to Do it:

 Place the rhubarb and water into a sauce pan and bring to a boil.
-Stir in 1 cup of the sugar and simmer until the rhubarb is soft and the water is reduced.
+Stir in 1 cup of the sugar and boil for about 5 minutes.
+Reduce the heat to low and simmer for about 20 to 30 minutes – until the rhubarb is soft and the water is reduced.